bernardgut/rpi-backup-suite/README.md

     rs-backup-run --help

+### Windows Client (beta)
+To set up the client on a windows machine, you will need to set up cygwin in order to access the windows front-end of `rsync`.
+Get the latest version on the official cygwin [website](http://cygwin.com/).
+On the setup prompt, add the `openssh` and `rsync` packages to the default install.

+**NOTE:** Cygwin's rsync doesn't handle ntfs file permissions the same way as the classic unix version would.
+You need to add the option `noacl` to your cygwin mount config file (C:\cygwin\etc\fstab).
+More info on this issue can be found [here](http://stackoverflow.com/questions/5798807/rsync-permission-denied-created-directories-have-no-permissions).

+You need to generate ssh keys in order to login to the backup server witout password (this will allow you to automate backups on windows).
+This is done the same way as the above `linux` case : simply run `ssh-keygen` from the cygwin prompt and press enter when asked.
+Your public key will be generated and stored in `C:\Users\<user>\.ssh\id_rsa`.
+Transfer this file to your server with smb/ftp/usb or any other means, and follow the above procedure for adding backup users.

+Finally, you simply need to copy the contents of the `client` directory to your windows session home folder on the client machines.
+Then rename the file `C:\Users\<user>\client-config.example` to `C:\Users\<user>\client-config`.
+Finally edit it and replace the value of `REMOTE_HOST` with the hostname or IP address of your NAS.

+To run the backup, launch the `rs-backup.bat` script.
+You should see statistics on your command prompt.
+A log file is generated with DEBUG output on `C:\Users\<user>\rs-backup.user.log` (default)

 ## Backup strategies
 The intended use case for rs-backup-suite is as follows: you set up the server part on your NAS.
 Then you create a backup user for each user on each client machine.